awwright/node-rdf/README.md

 ### Treat native data types as RDF data

-If you think `rdf.environment.createLiteral` is too verbose, enable builtins mode.
+If you think `rdf.environment.createLiteral` is too verbose, enable builtins mode with `setBuiltins()`.
 This amends the prototype of primitives like `String`:

 ```javascript
 rdf.setBuiltins();